geotools/geotools/docs/user/library/xml/geometry.rst

   encode.setLegacy(true);
   encode.encode(out, collection);

-This method depends on you doing everything exactly right as it blindly writes out a document referring to xsd file that may or may not exist.
+This method depends on you doing everything exactly right as it blindly writes out a document referring to an XSD file that may or may not exist.
 It is a good choice when encoding content against a WFS DescribeFeatureType URL for example.

 Internally you can use the GMLTransform code directly for greater control over this process: